Garrafao/durel_system_annotators/README.md

 - XL-Lexeme-Multi: Predicts an integer between 1 and 4 based on thresholding cosine similarity between XL-Lexeme vectors at specified triple of thresholds (default is [0.2, 0.4, 0.6]).
 - XL-Lexeme-Binary: Predicts either value 1 or 4 based on thresholding cosine similarity between XL-Lexeme vectors at specified threshold (default is 0.5).

-## Testing
-Please find integration tests under the folder `tests/`.
-Some tests rely on the data created by the script `tests/data.py`.
-Please run the script from the main directory, if you're missing any data with

-`python tests/data.py`

-Also have a look at README2.md.

 # Cronjobs
 The interaction with the DURel system is managed through cronjobs.